 Sex is fun, really fun.
-But unfortunately sometimes sexy times can get messy and sometimes in extreme cases, they can get painful.
-While it’s easy to write off a sex injury as something so horrifying it will never happen to you, a fair few sex injuries are alarmingly common.
-In fact we’re better you’d rather not have to give that extremely awkward explanation to your family members or co-workers next time your arm ends up in a sling so take precautions accordingly.
+But unfortunately sometimes sexy time can get messy and sometimes in extreme cases, it can get painful.
+While it’s easy to write off a sex injury as something so horrifying that it will never happen to you, a fair few sex injuries are alarmingly common.
+In fact, we’re betting you’d rather not have to give that extremely awkward explanation to your family members or co-workers next time your arm ends up in a sling, so take precautions accordingly.

 Something else gets stuck…up there